danihelis/algorithms/structure/stack.md

 Stacks store data in a way that the first element inserted is the last one retrieved.
 They are the natural structures for nested elements.
-In this section, we implement stacks using fixed-sized vectors.
+In this section, we implement stacks using fixed-size vectors.
 We might as well use simple linked lists if the number of elements is unbounded, with insertion and removal always performed on the head node.
 All operations run in $O(1)$.

 ```c
 #include <assert.h>